Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The mediator to the dispute, in conducting the mediation, must—

-   1. give each party every opportunity to be heard;
+   a) give each party every opportunity to be heard;

    2. allow due consideration by all parties of any written statement submitted by any party; and